zheeeng/Tuthub/LTCTHW/Awk1.md

 		awk 'program' filename1 var=1 filename2

-	Assigning value to variable like above is functionally similar with using command option `-v`, but it occurs when _Awk_ start processing the assignment.
+	Assigning value to variable like above is functionally similar with using command option `-v`, but it occurs when _AWK_ start processing the assignment.

 3. Add "\n" manually at the end of `printf statement` for line break is necessary(`print` insert line break character at the end of statement automatically) **(Note: printf produce output strictly follow formatting structure & print produce output with line break)**.
 Actually `print` and `printf` have many difference with each other, we simply conclude `print` is a fancy, handy and no strictly formatting requirement replacement of `printf`.

-Another thing should be noted: Variable `field_count` is called without any declaration, with program working fine, it is easy to speculate `field_count` is assigned with initial value 0 while its first calling **(Note: non-declaration value is auto initialized as 0 while first calling)**.
+**Another thing should be noted**: Variable `field_count` is called without declaration, with program working fine, it is easy to speculate `field_count` is assigned with initial value 0 while its first calling **(Note: non-declaration value is auto initialized as 0 while first calling)**.

-We have seen many statements in above example, as a supplement, here list all types of statements supported by _Awk_ --
+We have seen many statements in above example, as a supplement, here list all types of statements supported by _AWK_ --

 1. Expressions, which can call functions or assign values to variables.
 2. Control statements: